Why the Holiday Food & Fund Drive Matters

 SHFB sources over 10 million pounds of food each year from farms, grocery stores, food manufacturers, distributors, and individuals.
 They distribute this food to 100 food pantries, schools, soup kitchens, group homes, and youth centers... plus another 100 Second Harvest program sites.

-More than 60% of the food they distribute is fresh produce, making SHFB the Healthiest Food Bank in the nation.
+The SHFB targets 50% of the food they distribute to be fresh produce, making SHFB the Healthiest Food Bank in the nation.

 SHFB reaches over 65,000 people each month since COVID hit.
 Typically, these are children, seniors, veterans, homeless, working poor, and others who need some help from their neighbors to make it through a tough time.